SceneFormer: Indoor Scene Generation with Transformers: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented the SceneFormer, a combination of transformer models that generates realistic indoor scene layouts with minimal data preparation, and performs fast inference.
+We presented SceneFormer, which leverages a combination of transformer models to generates realistic indoor scenes.
+SceneFormer enables flexible learning from data, implicitly learning object relations, and performing fast inference.
 This can enable interactive scene generation from partial scenes.
-We eliminate the need for expensive visual information such as an image or mesh.
 Our model can serve as a general framework for scene generation: a different task can be solved by changing the set of object properties or conditioning inputs.
 Future work can consider the 3D mesh of each object to obtain global style consistency.
-Our model can be used for 3D reconstruction of an indoor scene given its 3D scan as a prior.
-Since we perform room shape and text conditioning separately, it would be interesting to see scene generation jointly conditioned on both inputs.
+Our model could also be used for 3D reconstruction of an indoor scene given its 3D scan as a prior.
+Since we perform room layout and text conditioning separately, it would be interesting to see scene generation jointly conditioned on both inputs.